-Considering the first example an object of mass $\Delta m$ is very close to the black hole, and the surrounding space and time is denoted as Spacetime 1, as shown in Figure 1(a).
-When this object is inhaled by the black hole and disappears outside the event horizon, the spacetime changes to Spacetime 2, and it is redistributed with the center of the black hole as the gravitational center, instead of staying at the Spacetime 1 before the object enters the black hole, as shown in Figure 1 (b).
-When more objects are close to the black hole and are attracted by its gravity, the space and time will be redistributed with the center of the black hole as the gravitational center again [1,2].
-Then it is a new spacetime, Spacetime 3, as shown in Figure 1(c).
+In order to figure out the production mechanism of the gravitational wave, several examples of the black holes are demonstrated as the gravitational sources.
+Considering the first example an object of mass Δm is very close to the black hole, and the surrounding space and time is denoted as Spacetime 1, as shown in Figure 1(a).
+When this object is inhaled by the black hole and disappears outside the event horizon, the spacetime becomes to Spacetime 2, and it is redistributed with the center of the black hole as the gravitational center, instead of staying in the Spacetime 1 before the object enters the black hole, as shown in Figure 1 (b).
+As more objects approaches the black hole and are attracted by its gravity, the space and time will be continuously redistributed with the center of the black hole as the gravitational center [1,2].
+Then it will be a new time and space, Spacetime 3, as shown in Figure 1(c).
 Whenever objects enter the black hole, the mass of the black hole changes, and the spacetime outside the horizon is also changed with the center of the black hole as the gravitational center at the same time.
-If no gravitational waves escape from the inside of a black hole, how does the black hole change the surrounding spacetime?
-This makes us feel unsatisfied that gravitational waves cannot leave the black hole to the space outside its event horizon.
-Without gravitational waves escaping the black hole, how does the outside spacetime reconstruct?
-Therefore, the gravitational waves have to be able to spread out from the inside of a black hole to the outer space, as shown in Figure 1(d).
+If no gravitational waves escape from the inside of a black hole, how does the black hole change its surrounding spacetime?
+It is confused that gravitational waves cannot leave the black hole to the space outside its event horizon.
+This induces a logical question: How can the external spacetime be reconstructed without gravitational waves escaping from black holes?
+It will make the black hole as an isolated system and any change of the spacetime has nothing to do with the black hole because no information about its mass leaks into the outer space.
+Therefore, the gravitational waves must be able to spread out from the inside of a black hole to the outer space, as shown in Figure 1(d).
 The black hole reconstructing the spacetime in the external space is not instantaneous, and it has to take a certain time to reach the observation point.
-The time for affecting the observation point is determined by the speed of the gravitational wave.
+As mentioned previously, the time for affecting the observation point is determined by the speed of the gravitational wave.
 That is, the change of the spacetime depends on the speed of the gravitational wave.
 Hence, by the gravitational waves, the spacetime away from the black hole can be influenced [6].

 Another example is to consider black holes in motion.
 We know that many black holes are located in the centers of the galaxies.
-According to the theory of the universal expansion, the galaxies are leaving away from each other, and the black holes in the galaxies are also moving in space.
+According to the observations of the red-shift, the galaxies are leaving away from each other, and the black holes in the galaxies are also moving in space.
 The moving black hole also causes the changes in spacetime as shown in Figure 1(e).
-If there is no gravitational wave spreading from the inside of a black hole, how does this moving black hole reconstruct new spacetime in space?
+If there is no gravitational wave producing and spreading from the inside of a black hole, how does this moving black hole reconstruct new spacetime in space?

-Figure 1. (a) Spacetime before something enters into the black hole. (b) Spacetime after something enters into the black hole without gravitational wave escaping from it. (c) Spacetime after a lot of things enter into the black hole without the gravitational wave escaping it. (d) The spacetime 4 after something enters into the black hole with the gravitational wave escaping from it. (e) The spacetime 5 before the movement of the black hole and the spacetime 6 after the movement.
+Figure 1. (a) The Spacetime 1 before something enters into the black hole. (b) The Spacetime 2 after something enters into the black hole without gravitational wave escaping from it. (c) The Spacetime 3 after a lot of things enter into the black hole without the gravitational wave escaping it. (d) The Spacetime 4 after something enters into the black hole with the gravitational wave escaping from it. (e) The Spacetime 5 before the movement of the black hole and the spacetime 6 after the movement.